rvl13/stm32-button-blinky-no-ram/README.md

 ## Project Structure

-- There are multiple different projects, each introduces further/different optimizations to the previous one.
+- There are multiple different examples, each introduces further/different optimizations to the previous one.
 Size of the compiled binary is mentioned in *(brackets)* at the end :
+    - **arduino_button_blinky_00**
+        - arduino style button blinky with minimal arduino digital IO api implementation, to get "under the hood" experience. *(692 bytes)*
+    - **arduino_delay_blinky_00**
+        - arduino style 1Hz delay blinky with minimal arduino digital IO api and a blocking software delay implementation. *(736 bytes)*
     - **button_blinky_01**
         - Simple button blinky with minimal startup code. *(268 bytes)*
     - **button_blinky_02**